-The Informed Consent form and other oral history release documents will always be important best practice to narrators, interviewers, and repository libraries and archives, and, of course, researchers requesting use of materials.
+The Informed Consent form, and other oral history release documents, will always be important best practice for narrators, interviewers, repository libraries and archives, and, of course, researchers requesting use of materials.

-Imagine a scenario by which distant future relatives or researchers hope to discover information about your sound recordings and no available reference points or finding aids can help discover content.
-Retrieving information, in the future as today, remains dependent on the criteria offered by the researcher.
+Imagine a scenario by which future relatives or researchers hope to discover information about sound recordings, and no available reference points or finding aids can help to discover content.
+Retrieving information, in the future as today, remains dependent on the criteria offered by the researcher’s work.

-It is perfectly conceivable that born digital information not preserved by helpful finding aids will be lost to an abysmal (believe me, you don’t even want to think about it) abyss of irrelevant keywords, search terms, and antiquated database.
+It is perfectly conceivable that born digital information not preserved properly, or presented by helpful finding aids, will be lost to an abysmal (believe me, you don’t even want to think about it) abyss of irrelevant keywords, search terms, and antiquated databases.

-My own Informed Consent Release Form was created to make relevant connections between narrators, interviewers, and sound recording archives.
-Notice its chill and to the point single page length, that the document bears no institutional logos or contact information.
-This short form supplements necessary information in the event of new history projects, archival institutions, or museums.
+My own Informed Consent Release Form makes relevant connections between narrators, interviewers, and sound recording archives.
+Notice its chill and to the point single page length.
+This particular document bears no institutional logos or contact information, a short form to supplement necessary information for projects, archival institutions, or museums.

 Every interview, and especially potential oral history projects, should have at least one signed narrator informed consent form available.
-Oral history release forms help interviewers and narrators create verified proof of informed consent while at the same time best practice and future accessibility of the cataloged recording.
+Oral history release forms help interviewers and narrators create verified proof of informed consent, while at the same time, these documents promote best practice and future accessibility concerns of cataloged narrative recordings.